JOIN LOGIN JOIN

 Final Thoughts on the Warhammer 40k Armageddon Reveals

-The new preview brought back Yarrick to the War World, finally gave Wazdakka Gutsmek a real miniature, expanded the Warhammer 40k Armageddon setting with a full boxed campaign, and added new vehicles and Battalion boxes that look built to push the story straight onto the tabletop.
+So GW brought back Yarrick to the War World, finally gave Wazdakka Gutsmek a real miniature, and expanded the Warhammer 40k Armageddon setting with a full campaign book set.
+Plus, they added new vehicles and Battalion boxes that look built to push the story straight onto the tabletop.

-The biggest win is that it all feels connected.
-These are not random reveals tossed into the same article.
-They feed the same war, the same setting, and the same visual theme.
+The biggest win here is that it all feels connected; these are not random reveals tossed into the product mix; they all feed the same visual theme.

-And really, that is the sweet spot.
-Cool models are nice.
-Cool models with an actual campaign, a tabletop identity, and a grudge match on Armageddon.
+And really, that is the sweet spot for hobbyists of all ages.
+Cool models are nice, sure, but models with a grudge match on Armageddon are top-tier.

 What’s your favorite thing from the reveal?